TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

 # Kapacitor-Unit
 ## Installation

- 1. Navigate to the scripts folder
+ 1. Navigate to the scripts folder.
- 2. Run the command `./initKapacitorUnit.sh`
+ 2. Run the command: `./initKapacitorUnit.sh`
  3. Next, export the path variable with this command: `export PATH=$PATH:/usr/local/go/bin`
  4. Kapacitor-Unit is now set up!

  ## Writing Unit Tests
-There are two parts to writing unit tests with Kapacitor-Unit. first of all the framework takes a YAML file as an input with cofigurations for each test to be run.
+There are two parts to writing unit tests with Kapacitor-Unit.
+ First of all the framework takes a YAML file as an input with cofigurations for each test to be run.
  The other part is modifying a TICK script to be compatable with the framework.
 This is necessary because, being an open source project, Kapacitor-Unit only supports a specific format of TICK script.
- For example having a Window clause in the query will cause Kapacitor-Unit to not work correctly, so it needs to be commented out of the test version of a script.
+ For example, having a window clause in the query will cause Kapacitor-Unit to not work correctly, so it needs to be commented out of the test version of a script.

 **Here is an example of a unit test configuration in the YAML file:**